IRjSI/ReactPlaygroundBE/README.md

 # Redis issue in production(queuing)
 Maybe because of the url provided by **Render**.
 Render provides one instance of key/value for free trial and that is `redis://...` and not `rediss://...` queues are blocked due to this in production mode, works fine in dev mode.

+### The actual issue:
+Need to start worker separately on Render (:face palm:)

+## The PaaS problem:
+On Render (and most PaaS like Railway, Heroku, etc.), each service only runs one process from your start script.

+That means:
+- In dev, you can use concurrently or nodemon locally to run multiple processes in one terminal.
+- In prod on Render, you cannot run both app.js and workers/solutionWorker.js in a single service.